“Labor Omnia Vincit” McKay Law

 • A tough outer fibrous ring

-When trauma damages the disc, the inner material can push outward, forming a herniated or bulging disc.
-The herniated material compresses nerves, producing pain, neurological symptoms, and weakness.
+When discs are injured, the inner material can push outward, creating a herniated, bulging, or ruptured disc.
+This material can press on spinal nerves, causing pain, numbness, and weakness.

 Disc Injury Classifications

-• Disc protrusion — inner material pushes through tears in the outer ring
+• Disc protrusion — inner gel breaks through the outer ring

-• Ruptured discs — disc material has broken free and is moving freely
+• Disc rupture — disc material has broken free and is moving freely

 What Causes Disc Injuries